UnlockedLabs/intro-to-web-dev-curriculum/content/react-lsn1/reading/more-on-vite/index.md

 It starts by importing the `defineConfig` function from the `vite` package.
 The second line imports the `react` plugin to allow `React` support within your project.
 It then exports the default configuration object (`defineConfig`) that was imported above, with the `react` plugin that enables your `React` code to run.

 {{% notice blue Note "rocket" %}}
-While you begin to work more with `Vite` and `React` keep in mind that `Vite`, like webpack, Rollup and Parcel is a build tool that enhances the frontend development experience.
+While you begin to work more with `Vite` and `React` keep in mind that `Vite` - like Webpack, Rollup and Parcel - is a build tool that enhances the frontend development experience.
 Ultimately, the goal of this course is to learn basic skills for using the `React` library.
 If you would like to delve a bit deeper in `Vite` you can find more information in the documentation at [Vite Docs](http://localhost:8081/devdocs_en_vite_2025-01/index).
 {{% /notice %}}